snowplow/data-models/README.md

 ## dbt

-For users using dbt we have the [snowplow-web](https://github.com/snowplow/dbt-snowplow-web) dbt package, allowing you to run the web model via dbt.
-Currently the package only supports Redshift, with BigQuery and Snowflake support to follow soon.
-Similarly, the mobile model will soon be supported in dbt.
+For users using dbt we have the [snowplow-web](https://github.com/snowplow/dbt-snowplow-web) and [snowplow-mobile](https://github.com/snowplow/dbt-snowplow-mobile) dbt packages, allowing you to run the web and/or mobile models via dbt.
+These packages support Redshift, BigQuery, Snowflake, Databricks, and Postgres.

 ## Using other tools